Paul-DevCL/Capital_Land_Project/README.md

   If you encounter any issues regarding the https certificate not being trusted, do the following :

   Run these 2 commands 1 by 1 in your Package Manager Console -
-   dotnet dev-certs https --clean, dotnet dev-certs https --trust
+   1. dotnet dev-certs https --clean
+   2. dotnet dev-certs https --trust

   Try and run it again.